Steven

 power source 110.

-from active electronic component 102 and to produce another field
+signal from active electronic component 102 and to produce

-electric dipole moment 208.
-The voltage difference between the
+electric field or electric dipole moment 208.
+The voltage

-wire pair of electric dipole 202 can be proportional to the
+difference between the wire pair of electric dipole 202 can be

 [0045] In yet another embodiment of the subject matter disclosed